WiproOpenSource/openbdre/README.md

     Will create DB and tables
     Tables successfully created in MySQL bdre database.
     ```

 3. Building

-* Now build BDRE using (note BDRE may not compile if the `settings.xml` is not passed from the commandline so be sure to use the `-s` option.
+    * Now build BDRE using (note BDRE may not compile if the **settings.xml** is not passed from the commandline so be sure to use the *-s* option.
 When building for the first time, it might take a while as maven resolves and downloads the jar libraries from diffrent repositories.

-    `mvn -s settings.xml clean install`
+    ```mvn -s settings.xml clean install```

     ```shell
-    [cloudera@quickstart bdre-app]$ mvn -s settings.xml clean install [INFO] Scanning for projects...
+    $ mvn -s settings.xml clean install
+    [INFO] Scanning for projects...
     [WARNING]
     [WARNING] Some problems were encountered while building the effective model for com.wipro.ats.bdre:md-ui:war:1.1-SNAPSHOT